 The emergence of The Cultivating Project

 Cultivating went through five major re-designs from 2007 to 2018; every time it became more pruned, more refined, more focused, more true to its calling.
 I worked with four different designers, one of whom become one of my dearest friends.
-Somewhere quietly along the way, Cultivating became no longer just a personal blog of mine, but a gathering place for other voices in addition to mine.
+Along the way, Cultivating became no longer just a personal blog of mine, but a gathering place for other voices in addition to mine.
 It began to foster collaboration!
 It became less about me encouraging other isolated artists and promoting their work, and quietly became more of a welcoming house – much like a thriving house church.
 A deeply held concern for discipling writers expanded into concern for discipling artists in other disciplines.
 I started teaching a workshop called Calling to the Arts.
 The responses startled me.
-They also thrilled me!
 So much longing has been expressed by both men and women in those sessions amplifying the need for acknowledging the need to nurture believers engaged in the arts and foster our growth in spiritual maturity and creative excellence.

 In the months that followed the first Calling to the Arts workshop, I wrestled with my own calling, the purpose of Cultivating and whether I should even go on.
 Perhaps I should have seen it coming, but I did not.
 I began to hit a breaking point internally.
 I could not write.
 I could not post.
 I could not photograph or process images.
 A silence took over me.
 Not the peaceful kind in the deep presence of God.
 The other kind.
 The kind where words fail and hearts break.
 There probably is a proper and known term for it, but I do not know what it is.
 What I do know is I was paralyzed and I just couldn’t move anymore.
 I thought it was all over and that Cultivating had run its course and come to an end.
 I have never been more ready to quit, never felt less accomplished or less fruitful.
 Part of it was depression.
 Part of it was exhaustion.
 Part of it was grief (not the same thing as depression).
 Part of it was life change.